Ronnie Brown: Miami Dolphins

 During the team's minicamp in May 2007, Brown revealed that he was eight pounds over his listed playing weight of 232, and would like to cut his body fat from 12 percent to 8 or 9 percent.
 During week 7, Ronnie Brown injured his knee making a tackle during an interception return and was lost for the season.
 At the time of his injury he was leading the league in yards from scrimmage and was on pace for over 2,200 total yards on the season.

 Before the 2008 regular season started, Tony Sparano, announced Ricky Williams would be the starting running back.
 During the first two games Brown carried the ball 17 times for a total of 48 yards and one touchdown.
-Before the New England Patriots game Ronnie Brown was made the starting running back and has been featured in the Dolphins' popular Wildcat formation, which borrows from former Auburn University OC Gus Malzahn's college spread offense.
-Brown rushed for 117 yards, including four rushing scores, while the running back also threw a touchdown pass.
+Before the New England Patriots game Ronnie Brown was made the starting running back and has been featured in the Dolphins' popular Wildcat formation, college spread offense.
+Brown rushed for 117 yards, including four rushing scores, and also threw a touchdown pass.
 Although he split carries with teammate Ricky Williams, Brown still had a solid 2008 season rushing for 916 yards on 214 carries, an average of 4.3 ypc.

 Brown was also selected to the 2009 Pro Bowl as a reserve running back.

 For the 2009 NFL season, Brown played and started in nine of the sixteen games of the regular season.
 During these nine games Brown managed to carry the ball 148 times for a total of 648 yards averaging 4.4 yards per carry.
 Brown also managed to rush for eight touchdowns.
 Brown in addition to rushing the ball managed to complete 14 passes for a total of 98 yards.
 During the 11th week of the regular season; Brown suffered a right foot injury against Tampa Bay and was placed on injured reserve.
 Brown's injury caused him to miss the remainder of the season.

 In 2010, Brown became a restricted free agent, but re-signed with the Dolphins.

 On March 19, 2010, Brown was arrested for suspicion of driving under the influence of alcohol outside Atlanta.

 Philadelphia Eagles

 On August 2, 2011, Brown signed a one-year contract with the Philadelphia Eagles worth $1 million.
-It was reported that there were incentives in the contract that to take the value over $1 million.
+It was reported that there were incentives in the contract that could take the value over $1 million.

 The Eagles traded Brown to the Detroit Lions in exchange for running back Jerome Harrison and a seventh-round draft pick in 2013 on October 18, 2011, but the trade was voided the next day after Harrison failed his physical with the Eagles.